Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 This is good because if I get bored of seeing the same image I can simply go to my board settings and change the cover image.

-On the other hand if you like board covers and want to brand your boards then by any means use them.
-Personally I rather spend my time doing some more productive.
+On the other hand, if you like board covers and want to brand your boards then by any means use them.
+Personally, I rather spend my time doing something more productive.